Your Stories, Your Wisdom

 The most powerful daily practices often aren’t the ones that look impressive.
 They’re the ones that fit into real life, with its interruptions, mood swings, and changing circumstances.

-Maybe your practice is flexible—ten minutes when you have it, two minutes when you don’t.
+Maybe your practice is flexible, like ten minutes when you have it, two minutes when you don’t.
 Perhaps it’s seasonal, something you do in winter but not summer, or weekdays but not weekends.

 Maybe it’s not about doing something but about stopping something.
 A daily pause from social media, a moment of gratitude before complaining, three deep breaths before responding to difficult people.